-Purchasing of goods or services for the college requires an approved Purchase Order form.
-Purchase Order forms are to be completed, signed by the division dean or Vice President for Academic Affairs, and forwarded to the Business Office or entered into the Datatel system.
+Purchasing of goods or services for the college requires an approved Purchase Order Form.
+The Purchase Order Form is to be completed, signed by the division dean or Vice President for Academic Affairs, and forwarded to the Business Office or entered into the Datatel system.
 Carol Mack in the Procurement department processes purchase orders (x8250).